April 18, 2022 •Richard Harmon

 There’s simplicity in this type of transaction, but potentially at the expense of employees and the company’s balance sheet.
 Nonetheless, those risks may be acceptable.
 Sometimes an owner just wants to take the best offer, move on, and trust their legacy will be preserved by someone else.

 When a unicorn sells a minority share to an ESOP, the transaction provides shareholders tax-advantaged liquidity at a fair market valuation.
-Tax deductions are created for the company and financing (without personal guarantees) is paid with pre-tax cash flow.
+Tax deductions are created for the company and deal financing (without personal guarantees) is paid with pre-tax cash flow.
 Selling shareholders can maintain meaningful roles and employees become stakeholders.

 These benefits aren’t without potential downsides.
 The transaction process is highly structured, ESOPs are federally regulated, and the plans require ongoing maintenance.
 But for some owners, the tax efficiencies, continued upside, independence, and social benefits outweigh the costs.